Einstein metrics, their moduli spaces and stability

 Indeed, on Riemannian symmetric spaces, the Levi-Civita connection $\nabla$ is the same as $\bar\nabla$, so $\LL=\bar\Delta$.
 For general naturally reductive homogeneous spaces (which includes the normal ones), the two connections differ by a torsion term:

 where $\A$ is the $G$-invariant $(2,1)$-tensor given at the basepoint by

 Naturally reductive spaces are geometries with parallel skew-symmetric torsion -- indeed, the torsion of $\bar\nabla$ is exactly $-\A$.
 The presence of these torsion terms complicates the calculation of eigenvalues of $\LL$ on all non-trivial tensor bundles.
-However, using \eqref{conndiff} a formula for $\LL$ on symmetric $k$-tensors, involving various Casimir operators, was worked out by Schwahn \cite{Sch24}. \begin{theorem} Consider the inclusion $\Sym^k\mf\subset\Sym^k\gf$ and the $H$-equivariant projection $\pr_{\Sym^k\mf}: \Sym^k\gf\to\Sym^k\mf$, as well as the inclusion
+However, using \eqref{conndiff} a formula for $\LL$ on symmetric $k$-tensors, involving various Casimir operators, was worked out by Schwahn \cite{Sch24}.